 Singapore as a nation has always been working towards greener living as they try to create a lasting impact on climate change by collaborating with people, industries and governments to encourage and achieve sustainable urbanisation for many years to come.
 “With additional support from corporations to reduce power consumption during the festival period, i Light Marina Bay is fast becoming a leading ecological light art festival”, said Mary-Anne Kyriakou, Festival Director.

 The i Light Marina Bay festival will also be participating in this year’s Earth Hour by turning all art installations off from 8.30pm to 9.30pm on 31 March 2012.
 Click here for smart tips and steps towards a sustainable future!
+There are many places to stay in Singapore and you’re never far away from the many attractions on offer.

 *Photos captured using Panasonic LUMIX GF3, the official camera for i Light Marina Bay.